ryandeussing/jimhopper/_sexual-abuse-of-boys/how-it-can-be-different-for-men.md

 Why?
 Having unwanted or abusive sexual experiences means being:

 *   Sexually used or dominated
 *   Vulnerable
 *   Overwhelmed
 *   Flooded by intense emotions

-All of that is the *opposite* of how males are supposed to be.
+All of that is the _opposite_ of how males are supposed to be.

 And men’s confidence and self-esteem can greatly depend on how ‘manly’ they feel, and how manly they believe other men and women see them as being.

-> Experiences that totally contradict the masculine ideal

-## Proving Manhood and Self-Protection
+## <a name="proving"> Proving Manhood and Self-Protection</a>

-It should be no surprise that some men go overboard to prove – to themselves and everyone else – that they’re not not only ‘real men,’ but *super* manly.
+It should be no surprise that some men go overboard to prove – to themselves and everyone else – that they’re not not only ‘real men,’ but _super_ manly.

 Countless men have said that as boys, teenagers and young adults, they’ve gone to great lengths to prove their masculinity: playing aggressive sports in super-aggressive ways, sexual conquests, bulking up by lifting weights, picking fights, extreme drinking and drugging, reckless driving and other daredevil stunts, joining the Marines…